jackmihayo/CourseRecommendations/README.md

 # CourseRecommendations
-This is Student Course Recommedations
+This is Student Course Recommedations System